stefanofa/awesome/TOPICS.md

 *   [nuxt/nuxt](https://github.com/nuxt/nuxt) - The Intuitive Vue Framework.

-*   [vikejs/vike](https://github.com/vikejs/vike) - \[Next.js/Nuxt alternative] The framework for advanced applications — with blazing fast quick-start & DX, and unprecedented flexibility & stability.
+*   [vikejs/vike](https://github.com/vikejs/vike) - The Next.js/Nuxt alternative for advanced applications.

-*   [TanStack/router](https://github.com/TanStack/router) - 🤖 Fully typesafe Router for React (and friends) w/ built-in caching, 1st class search-param APIs, client-side cache integration and isomorphic rendering.
+*   [TanStack/router](https://github.com/TanStack/router) - 🤖 A client-first, server-capable, fully type-safe router and full-stack framework for the web (React and more).

 *   [toss/suspensive](https://github.com/toss/suspensive) - All in one for React Suspense